Equilibrium of Data Markets with Externality: Online setting with learned valuation

 \subsection{Online welfare regret}

-In section \ref{section:known_valuations}, we observed in theorem \ref{theorem:wrae_offline} that agents playing their dominant strategy under the proposed transaction cost leads to $\Theta(n(1-\alpha))$ welfare regret (WRaE).
-Having established an algorithm for buyers to learn and play their dominant strategy, we now consider the analogous question in the online setting: what is the WRaE when agents play the dominant strategy using the proposed learning algorithm?
-We prove this can be decomposed into the online effective regret and the offline WRaE.
+We observed in theorem \ref{theorem:wrae_offline} that agents playing their dominant strategy under the proposed transaction cost leads to $\Theta(n(1-\alpha))$ welfare regret (WRaE).
+Having established that buyers can adopt online learning algorithms to learn their dominant strategy, we consider the analogous question in the online setting: what is the WRaE when agents play their dominant strategy using online algorithms?
+We prove that this can be decomposed into online effective regret discussed above and the offline WRaE (Theorem \ref{theorem:wrae_offline}):